 In certain embodiments, the housing of the device encloses one or more sensors.
-In some embodiments, the 5 sensor is an environmental sensor.
+In some embodiments, the sensor is an environmental sensor.
 In various embodiments, the housing of the device suitably encloses 1, 2, 3, 4, 5, 6, 7, 8, 9, 10 or more environmental sensors.
-In some embodiments, a suitable environmental sensor is any sensor that is capable of emitting a signal and detecting the signal when it 10 is reflected back from the surface of a vehicle that moves into a single parking space or multiple parking spaces situated to the left and right of the parking meter.
-Examples of suitable environmental sensors include, by way of nonlimiting examples, radar, low power/broad spectrum radar, 15 time of flight sensors, ranging sensors, magnetic sensors, magnetic-flux sensors, non-intrusive sensors, capacitance sensors, proximity sensors, ultrasonic sensors, infrared sensors, microwave sensors, and the like.
-In other embodiments, the environmental sensor is a mass sensor, e.g., a 20 magnetometer.
+In some embodiments, a suitable environmental sensor is any sensor that is capable of emitting a signal and detecting the signal when it 15 is reflected back from the surface of a vehicle that moves into a single parking space or multiple parking spaces situated to the left and right of the parking meter.
+Examples of suitable environmental sensors include, by way of nonlimiting examples, radar, low power/broad spectrum radar, 20 time of flight sensors, ranging sensors, magnetic sensors, magnetic-flux sensors, non-intrusive sensors, capacitance sensors, proximity sensors, ultrasonic sensors, infrared sensors, microwave sensors, and the like.
+In other embodiments, the environmental sensor is a mass sensor, e.g., a 25 magnetometer.
 In some embodiments, the environmental sensor detects the presence of a Bluetooth device, including a cell phone and smart phone.
 In a particular embodiment, the sensor is a vehicle sensor.

-In some embodiments, a suitable environmental sensor is 25 any sensor that is capable of making a qualitative assessment or a quantitative measurement of a physical or chemical aspect of the area immediately surrounding the meter.
-Examples of suitable environmental sensors include, by way of non-limiting examples, those that detect or measure 30 atmospheric pressure, humidity, wind speed, wind direction, precipitation, flooding, seismic activity, light, UV index, and/or temperature.
+In some embodiments, a suitable environmental sensor is 30 any sensor that is capable of making a qualitative assessment or a quantitative measurement of a physical or chemical aspect of the area immediately surrounding the meter.
+Examples of suitable environmental sensors include, by way of non-limiting examples, those that detect or measure 35 atmospheric pressure, humidity, wind speed, wind direction, precipitation, flooding, seismic activity, light, UV index, and/or temperature.
 In other embodiments, the environmental sensor detects sound, chemicals, including gaseous chemicals or liquid chemicals or solid chemicals, or images.
-35 In some embodiments, the environmental sensor transmits information, such as detected chemicals, via a wireless radio of the device.
-In some embodiments, the environmental sensor is wirelessly connected to a network in order to communicate detection data to one or more remote servers 40 or to a cloud computing system or service, to receive instructions or commands, and to send out instructions or commands.
+40 In some embodiments, the environmental sensor transmits information, such as detected chemicals, via a wireless radio of the device.
+In some embodiments, the environmental sensor is wirelessly connected to a network in order to communicate detection data to one or more remote servers 45 or to a cloud computing system or service, to receive instructions or commands, and to send out instructions or commands.
 In other embodiments, the environmental sensor is self-powered by a battery.
 In some embodiments, the environmental sensor is wirelessly charged.
-In other 45 embodiments, the environmental sensor is wired to and powered by a power source.
+In other 50 embodiments, the environmental sensor is wired to and powered by a power source.
 In some embodiments, the environmental sensor has a wired connection to an external power source, such as a powered DC or a powered meter mounted above, below or besides the environmental sensor.
-50 In some embodiments, the environmental sensor reads an RFID tag.
+55 In some embodiments, the environmental sensor reads an RFID tag.
 In other embodiments, then the environmental sensor reads an RFID tag, the environmental sensor determines configuration information associated with the sensor and recalibrates itself accordingly.
-In some embodiments, 55 the configuration information associated with the environmental sensor includes operation parameters affecting the operation of the environmental sensor, maintenance record of the environmental sensor, and record of data reporting,

-Further examples of suitable environmental sensors include, by way of non-limiting examples, those that detect or measure air particulates, air pollution, and/or water pollution.
-In various embodiments, suitable air pollution sensors include those that detect or measure pathogens, sulfur 65 oxides (SO_x), nitrogen oxides (NO_x), greenhouse gases, carbon monoxide (CO), carbon dioxide (CO_2), methane, volatile organic compounds (VOCs), toxic metals (such as lead and mercury), chlorofluorocarbons (CFCs), ammonia (NH3), ground level ozone (O3), and/or peroxyacetyl nitrate (PAN).
+In some embodiments, 60 the configuration information associated with the environmental sensor includes operation parameters affecting the operation of the environmental sensor, maintenance record of the environmental sensor, and record of data reporting, or measure air particulates, air pollution, and/or water pollution.
+In various embodiments, suitable air pollution sensors include those that detect or measure pathogens, sulfur oxides ( $SO_X$ ), nitrogen oxides ( $NO_X$ ), greenhouse gases, carbon monoxide (CO), carbon dioxide ( $CO_2$ ), methane, volatile organic compounds (VOCs), toxic metals (such as lead and mercury), chlorofluorocarbons (CFCs), ammonia ( $NH_3$ ), ground level ozone ( $O_3$ ), and/or peroxyacetyl nitrate (PAN).
 In various embodiments, suitable water pollution sensors include those that detect or measure detergents, insecticides, pathogens, hydrocarbons, VOCs, chlorinated solvents, perchlorate, fertilizers, and heavy metals.